(Photo taken 2019)

-The Sumner-Bonney Lake School District created an Equity Advisory Council in 2018, which started out with 25 staff and community members to serve on our first Equity Task Force, charged with the mission of examining the growing diversity within our schools, as well as processes necessary to ensure equitable educational outcomes for all students.
+The Sumner-Bonney Lake School District created an Equity Advisory Council in 2018, which started out with 25 staff and community members to serve on our first Equity Advisory Committee, charged with the mission of examining the growing diversity within our schools, as well as processes necessary to ensure equitable educational outcomes for all students.
 Now in its third year, the Equity Advisory Council has grown to 39 members and is made up of parents, staff, students, community members and a school board member.

-Task force members have a background and interest and commitment in addressing equity, as well as culturally responsive schools and communities.
+Advisory committee members have a background and interest and commitment in addressing equity, as well as culturally responsive schools and communities.
 They represent a diverse group of local parents and families, as well as school administration, staff, and our Board of Directors.
-Task force work and meetings are guided and facilitated by Equity Program Management consultants from Puget Sound Educational Service District #121.
+Advisory committee work and meetings are guided and facilitated by Equity Program Management consultants from Puget Sound Educational Service District #121.

-The Equity Task Force commits to transforming the culture and climate of the SBLSD so that every adult and student in the district acts upon our shared values of empathy, inclusion, acceptance and success for ALL students.
+The Equity Advisory Committee commits to transforming the culture and climate of the SBLSD so that every adult and student in the district acts upon our shared values of empathy, inclusion, acceptance and success for ALL students.

 We will identify the content knowledge, policies, practices and procedures needed to effectively prevent bias; to recognize and address bias when it occurs; to alleviating the harmful impacts of bias; and provide for the restoration of good and trusting relationships in our community.

 We will empower students to be leaders in that process.